Wildlife, Landscape and Conservation Photographer

 When not traveling internationally, Jami travels around the United States giving talks and slideshow presentations about photography, wildlife, and acute conservation challenges.
 Upon invitation, she is happy to speak to schools, private groups or organizations about her work and projects.

-Living in Santa Fe, New Mexico, Jami and photographer husband Theo Allofs, spend as much time as they can at home with their West Highland terrier named Gershwin.
+Living in Santa Fe, New Mexico, Jami and photographer husband Theo Allofs, put their cameras away and spend as much time as they can at home.